tobi-wan-kenobi/bumblebee-status/README.md

 $ ./bumblebee-status -d -m <list of modules>
 ```

-This will create a file called `debug.log` in the same directory as the executable `bumblebee-status`.
+This will create a file called `~/bumblebee-status-debug.log` by default.
+The file name can be changed by using the `-f` or `--logfile` option.

 # Required Modules